VirtoCommerce/vc-module-openid-connect/README.md

-# OpenID Connect
+# Virto Commerce OpenID Connect Module
-OpenID Connect is an identity module on top of the OAuth 2.0 protocol, allowing clients to verify the identity of end-users based on the authentication performed by an authorization server.
+The OpenID Connect module is an identity module on top of the OAuth 2.0 protocol, allowing clients to verify the identity of end-users based on the authentication performed by an authorization server.
 It also provides basic user profile information.

 ## Key Features
 * Authentication: Ensures secure user authentication and authorization.